Kianabel/TSWebserver/README.md

 ### 4. Support

-- static page hosting
-- Multithreading
+- static page hosting (npm run build-client to compile and bundle react to static, but you might have to manually change the entry points)
-- Reloading
+- multithreading
+- dynamic paths and client-side routing
-- Das wars :C
+- reloading
+- filehosting (check /src/contentTypes.ts for info)
+- bundling/compiling with esbuild (damn that shit is fast)

 ### 5. Next

-- Currently working on other file support .js/.css
-- Working on dymanic paths
-- React/Vue/etc. Support
+- React/Vue/etc. (technically works but TypeScript is an issue)
+- hot-reloading